 MCO Choice: Managed Care Organizations select the vendor and cover the costs.

-If you’re unsure what model your state/organization is using, we recommend checking in with your state health department or the relative bodies.
+If you’re unsure what model your state/organization is using, we’ve got you covered here, or we recommend checking in with your state health department or the relative bodies.

 When Will EVV be a Requirement?